boygao1992/StateBackPrototype/UI/style/README.md

   - `em`, with hierarchical compounding
     - `font-size` using `em`, relative to `font-size` of parent node.
     - other properties using `em`, relative to `font-size` of current node.
-    Using `em` on properties like `margin` and `padding` is good for text containers to maintain the text and space ratio.
+      - Using `em` on properties like `margin` and `padding` is good for text containers to maintain the text and space ratio.
     - not resilient to reorganization of DOM node hierarchy so the root node of a reusable component better use `rem` or absolute size, unless it's designed to be attachment of other components
   - `rem` (root `em`), always relative to `font-size` of `<html>`
 - viewport-related
+  - `vw`, percentage relative to viewport width
+    - auto-adjust `font-size` for large titles in responsive layout
   - `vh`, percentage relative to viewport height
-  - `vw`, percentage relative to viewport width
   - `vmin`, min(`vh`, `vw`)
   - `vmax`, max(`vh`, `vw`)